hakan-vintercapital/index/index_methodology.md

 5.  are not an ongoing Initial Coin Offering (ICO).

-6.  have in the last month had at least 20% of its publicly traded volume located at selected exchanges.
+6.  in the last month had at least 20% of its publicly traded volume located at selected exchanges.

 7.  have no more than 90% of its monthly trading volume located at a